opentoonz/opentoonz_docs/source/working_in_xsheet.rst

     1. Select the text you want to format.

-    2. Click the arrow (|additional_options|) displayed on the right of the selection to open the Text Toolbar.
+    2. Click the arrow (|additional_settings|) displayed on the right of the selection to open the Text Toolbar.

     |memo_text_format|